 A full review of the Highland Psychiatric Emergency Plan was completed in 2023.
-This plan is a comprehensive guide designed to manage psychiatric emergencies within the Highland Health and Social Care Partnership.
+This plan is a comprehensive designed guide to psychiatric emergencies within the Highland Health and Social Care Partnership.
 The plan emphasises a collaborative, multi-agency approach to ensure a structured and compassionate approach to ensure high quality care for individuals experiencing mental health crisis.
 It highlights the importance of collaboration, clear communication and adherence to legal and ethical standards in delivering mental health services.